As many of you know, I was born in Posadas, the capital of Misiones, in the north east of Argentina.

 Tapioca flour doesn’t have gluten so it will resemble to corn meal in the beginning because it’ll be crumbly and it will be a little bit difficult to create an homogeneous dough.
 But keep going, it’ ll be good at the end.

 After 5 to 8 minutes you’ll have a dough like this.
-If it’s still too crumbly, use more milk.
-Add tablespoon to tablespoon.
+If it’s still too crumbly, add a little more milk.
+Try adding 1/2 tablespoon first.

 Once you have an uniform dough, separate the dough and create 4 rolls.
 Use a knife to create a thin line thru the roll (it will help to cook the inside).

 Chipas can be storage raw in your freezer for up to 3 months.
-You don’t need to defrost the dough before baking; just put them straight to the oven… Isn’t that great?
+You don’t need to defrost the dough before baking; just put them straight to the oven at 375F for 25 minutes… Isn’t that great?

 … And enjoy!